 Upon receiving a demand notice, businesses must act swiftly to assess the validity of the claim and take appropriate action.
 This may involve a thorough internal review of the contested findings, consultation with tax experts, and preparation of a detailed response or appeal if necessary.

-Special Audit Provisions under GST
+Special Audit under GST

 Special audits under GST are initiated in cases where there are significant discrepancies or complexities that require expert examination.
 These audits are conducted by a chartered accountant or a cost accountant nominated by the Commissioner of GST.